skyfielders/python-skyfield/skyfield/documentation/time.rst

     ts = load.timescale(builtin=False)

+But, beware!
+For compatibility with versions of Skyfield ≤ 1.30, Skyfield will ignore ``finals2000A.all`` if the three old files
+``deltat.data``, ``deltat.preds``, and ``Leap_Second.dat``
+exist in the loader’s directory, in which case it will use them instead.
+This is to prevent users who specify ``builtins=False``, but who downloaded the three necessary files long ago, from experiencing an unexpected download attempt.
+The hope is that all scripts
+which did not previously need Internet access will continue to run without it.

-Astronomers use two common conventions for stating the difference between clock time and UT1, and Skyfield supports them both.
+If you ever want to display or plot the behavior of UT1, astronomers use two common conventions for stating the difference between clock time and UT1.
+Skyfield supports them both.

 .. testcode::